-- It's quite likely that your students are aware of what the internet is, but they may not really understand what the internet does. - Ask "What is the internet?" - Is the internet a public place or a private place? - (Truthfully, many people think it can be both, but it should be viewed as a public space no matter what settings you think you've mastered.) - How does information get from place to place?
+- It's quite likely that your students are aware of what the internet is, but they may not really understand what the internet does. - Ask "What is the internet?" - o Is the internet a public place or a private place? - (Truthfully, many people think it can be both, but it should be viewed as a public space no matter what settings you think you've mastered.) - o How does information get from place to place? - · Let's say that I want to look at the webpage for Code.org.
+What do you suppose the process would be like for me to send a message to request that page?